harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/traffic-shifting-step.md

 Specify your configuration type here.
 Currently there are two choices:

 * **New Config**: Select this option if you want to specify a new configuration for traffic routing in this step.
+If configuring this in BlueGreen deployment step or Canary step this option implicitly assumed.
+This option will create a new resource(s).
 * **Inherit**: Select this option if you want the traffic routing step to inherit a configuration from a previous Blue Green, Canary, or Traffic Routing step.
+This option will patch existing resources.

 ### Provider

 Specify your service mesh provider.
 Harness currently supports Service Mesh Interface (SMI) and Istio.

 Each provider will have some common configuration options and some provider specific ones.
-We have listed all configuration options for each provider so you should only have to look at the one relevant to you.
+We have listed all configuration options for each provider.
+Please take at the one relevant for you.

-#### Service Mesh Interface (SMI)
+#### Service Mesh Interface (SMI) - New Config option

 Before you begin, make sure you have an understanding on what SMI is and how it works by [visiting their website](https://smi-spec.io/).